Department of Economics

 "Does one Bayesian Make a Difference?", Journal of Economic Theory, November 2014, 423-452.

-"Social Learning with Costly Search", American Economic Journal: Microeconomics (accepted for publication), joint with Mallesh Pai.
+"Social Learning with Costly Search", American Economic Journal: Microeconomics (forthcoming), joint with Mallesh Pai.

 "Robust and Negligible Properties of Boundedly Rational Observational Learning", coming soon

 "Social Learning and the Vanishing Value of Private Information", (previously circulated under "Learning What Matters"), joint with Itai Arieli, December 2014, submitted.